lossyrob/vtt-to-md/.paw/work/vtt-to-md-cli/ImplementationPlan.md

 ### Success Criteria

 #### Automated Verification
-- [ ] Project compiles cleanly: `cargo build`
+- [x] Project compiles cleanly: `cargo build`
-- [ ] All dependencies resolve: `cargo check`
+- [x] All dependencies resolve: `cargo check`
-- [ ] No clippy warnings: `cargo clippy -- -D warnings`
+- [x] No clippy warnings: `cargo clippy -- -D warnings`
-- [ ] Code formatting is correct: `cargo fmt --check`
+- [x] Code formatting is correct: `cargo fmt --check`
-- [ ] Error types compile and can be instantiated
+- [x] Error types compile and can be instantiated

 #### Manual Verification
-- [ ] Review `Cargo.toml` dependencies match requirements
+- [x] Review `Cargo.toml` dependencies match requirements
-- [ ] Verify error module defines all required variants per Spec.md
+- [x] Verify error module defines all required variants per Spec.md
-- [ ] Confirm exit codes follow sysexits.h conventions
+- [x] Confirm exit codes follow sysexits.h conventions
-- [ ] Check module structure is clean and documented
+- [x] Check module structure is clean and documented
-- [ ] Ensure error messages are user-friendly and actionable
+- [x] Ensure error messages are user-friendly and actionable

 #### Critical Questions to Answer
-- Are there any dependency conflicts or version issues?
+- Are there any dependency conflicts or version issues? **No - all dependencies resolved cleanly**
-- Do error messages provide enough context for users to take action?
+- Do error messages provide enough context for users to take action? **Yes - each error includes relevant paths and actionable guidance**
-- Is the module structure intuitive and maintainable?
+- Is the module structure intuitive and maintainable? **Yes - clear separation of concerns with well-documented module purposes**

+### Phase 1 Implementation Complete

+**Status**: ✅ Complete

+**Summary**: Successfully established project foundation with all required dependencies and error handling infrastructure.
+Created modular structure with clear separation of concerns.

+**Key Accomplishments**:
+- Added all required dependencies (clap 4.5, thiserror 1.0, anyhow 1.0, regex 1.10, unicode-normalization 0.1) with appropriate features
+- Implemented comprehensive VttError enum with 8 error variants covering all failure modes
+- Mapped errors to BSD sysexits.h exit codes (64, 65, 66, 73, 74, 77)
+- Created module scaffolding (cli, parser, consolidator, markdown) with documentation
+- Updated main.rs with ExitCode return type and module declarations
+- All automated verification passes (build, check, clippy, fmt)

+**Notes for Future Phases**:
+- Error types are ready for use in subsequent phases
+- Module structure provides clear locations for implementing each phase's functionality
+- The `#[allow(dead_code)]` annotation on error.rs will be removed once errors are used in Phase 2+

 ---